STD Contraction Claims | STD Contraction Lawyer

-It is against the law for someone to knowingly infect someone or put someone at risk for contracting a sexually transmitted disease (STD).
+It is against the law for a person to knowingly infect someone or put someone at risk for contracting a sexually transmitted disease (STD).
+Because of the emotional turmoil that comes along with contracting an STD, particularly an incurable one, intentionally or knowingly transmitting an STD can result in both civil and criminal liability for the offender.
+Causing harm to another in a careless or reckless manner is negligence.
 If you or someone you love contracted an STD because of someone else’s negligent actions and/or failure to disclose their STD to you, then you may be able to seek legal representation for STD Contraction to hold the person accountable for their actions.
-The Carlson Law Firm is prepared to bring these types of claims against individuals who are responsible for knowingly transmitting their STD.
+The Carlson Law Firm has an STD contraction lawyer that is prepared to bring these types of claims against individuals who are responsible for knowingly transmitting their STD.

 Types of Sexually Transmitted Diseases

 Contracting an STD can be an extremely emotional experience.
 Further, it can make you susceptible to developing certain cancers or contracting other types of STDs.
 At The Carlson Law Firm, an STD contraction lawyer is prepared to bring claims against individuals for transmitting diseases such as, but not limited to, the following:

 Genital herpes is a viral STD.
 There are two forms of herpes: HSV1 and HSV2.
 The first type of herpes is generally described as a “cold sore” which appears on the mouth/lips and goes away with time.
 HPV2 or genital herpes manifests itself as sores on the genitalia.
 Herpes is not completely curable but can be treated with anti-viral medications.